Mike Hollis (00:00:00):

 I think that’s interesting that you say that because one thing that I always tell, college kids and people that are thinking about either going to college or they think they just want to go on and start opening their own business, or you’re a lot of people out there saying you don’t need to go to college to, you know, to make millions of millions of dollars to open your own business.
 And in my sense, I always said, Hey, colleges, aren’t there for you too, I mean, it’s, I think it goes the same for grades.
 Everyone goes, oh, I’m just striving for that day.
 I’m just striving for that aid and reality leverage college too.
 They’re really trying to teach you to teach yourself.
 That’s really what colleges are trying to do.
 So as you grow older, you can go, oh, I need to learn this.

 Zach Colman (00:31:59):

 I can learn this and you can push it on yourself to learn it.
-And I think what you just said is a golden opportunity for student athletes to look at and say, Hey, I can go to the D one school and, and their, their mindset is, oh, I’m going to D one.
+And I think what you just said is a golden opportunity for student-athletes to look at and say, Hey, I can go to the D one school and, and there, their mindset is, oh, I’m going to be done.
 I’m really good.
-I, you know, can, uh, the S the, the, the sponsors and the co the agents will find me easier if I’m at [inaudible] reality.
-It’s like, what you should be doing is if you have a D two school or D three, that’s going to actually put you on the field where you can actually be, you know, a starter have more time in front of the fans that are watching you kick and be able to build that.
+I, you know, can, uh, the S the, the sponsors and the co the agents will find me easier if I’m at [inaudible] reality.
+It’s like, what you should be doing is if you have a D two school or D three, that’s going to actually put you on the field where you can actually be, you know, a starter has more time in front of the fans that are watching you kick and be able to build that.
 Cause you said, you see a lot of these tickers come in.
-And, and the ones that I think flop are the ones that, that, like you said, that put too much pressure on themselves.
+And, and the ones that I think flop are the ones, that, as you said, put too much pressure on themselves.

 Zach Colman (00:32:47):